Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

-Notice here that this assumption is rather ad hoc.
-If the dark particles are produced thermally, the couplings with the standard model particles are bounded by the stellar cooling constraints, so it is reasonable to assume the similar bounds for the black hole productions with bounded couplings.
-If the dark flux is not produced thermally, then Eddington luminosity can be a benchmark point for the dark luminosity, assuming that dark sector is accreted by the black holes and balanced by some self-interaction induced scatterings within the dark sector.
-If considering the axion fluxes converted from the X-ray photons under the cosmic magnetic field, this bound is also plausible.
+Notice here that this assumption ${L_D}\sim {L_E}$ is rather ad hoc.
+If the dark particles are produced thermally, the couplings with the standard model particles are bound by the stellar cooling constraints which further constrains the production rate.
+If the dark flux is not produced thermally, then Eddington luminosity can be a benchmark point for the dark luminosity, assuming the dark sector is accreted by the black holes and balanced by some self-interaction-induced scatterings within the dark sector.
+If considering the axion fluxes converted from the X-ray photons under the cosmic magnetic field, this bound ${L_D}\sim {L_E}$ is also plausible.

-One kind of interesting objects is the gravitationally bounded ``atoms" with light bosons (e.g. axions) or vectors \cite{Arvanitaki:2009fg}.
-Similar to the hydrogen atoms, those light particles occupy different energy levels of the rotating black holes.
-Although the kinetic energy in the superradiance clouds is non-relativistic, these accumulated light particles can be accelerated through different energy extraction processes around the black hole.

-Notice that in the gravitational atoms, when the Compton wavelength of dark particle is comparable to the size of a black hole, the number of dark particles can grow exponentially from extracting energy of the rotating black holes.
-When the attractive self-interactions become stronger than the gravitational binding energy, the clouds collapse and explosion induces an outflow \cite{Arvanitaki:2009fg}.
-If considering the decay of axion through $a\to \gamma\gamma$, it has been shown in \cite{Rosa:2017ury,Sun:2020gem} that the $\mu$eV axion clouds around $10^{-5}M_{\odot}$ PBHs can induce fast radio bursts (FRBs), and the luminosity can be as high as $10^{40}$erg/ms. Though the time scale of FRBs is around milliseconds, the total energy released is comparable to the energy released by the Sun in one day.